maxrossi91/moni-align/README.md

 > [!NOTE]
 > To see the other build options available, type ./moni build -h

-> [!IMPORTANT]
-> By default, there are two types of filters applied: A MEM occurance filter (-S) and MEM orientation (-D) filter.
-These filters were designed to speed up the alignment step, however both can potentially lead to a loss of sensitivity or specificity in the read alignments.
-To disable the MEM occurance filter, add the -s option.
-To disable the MEM orientation filter, add the -d option.

 ## Aligning the reads

 After building the `moni` index, reads can be aligned to the pangenome.
 The align function accepts both single and paired-end reads in either FASTA or FASTQ format.
 Here we show how to run the alignment step with both paired-end and single-end reads.